Who is eligible to apply?

 Each application must focus on how the city addressed one public problem.
 If your city would like to share multiple strategies for consideration, please submit a separate application for each strategy.
 There is no limit to the number of applications that your city can submit.
-Should your city submit multiple strategies and be selected as a finalist, we will advise on which strategy is being considered for the second round of judging.
+If your city submit multiple strategies and is selected as a finalist, we will clearly indicate which strategy is being considered in the finalist round.

 Who can submit an application?

 Applications must be submitted by a representative of your city under the direction and approval of an authorized executive or body (e.g., mayor, deputy mayor, chief executive, city manager, or equivalent).
 Applications must be endorsed by the authorized executive or body.

 How do I submit my application?

-Applications will only be accepted through the Engaged Cities Award website.
-You will be able to download a copy of the questions to prepare answers before submitting them on the website.
+Applications are only accepted through the Engaged Cities Award website.
+You may download a copy of the questions to prepare answers before submitting them on the website.
 You may also save the online application in-process and return to the application to review your entry prior to submission.
 Once an application is submitted, it is not possible to edit further.

 When are applications due?

 How many questions are on the application?

 The application consists of five questions, each ranging from 1,000 – 1,500 characters.
 Cities are also encouraged to submit a short 30 – 60 second video that explains why your strategy should be selected as a winner.
-The quality of the video file will not be a factor in the evaluation rubric.
+The production quality of the video will not be a factor in the evaluation rubric.

 Is there a language requirement for the application?

 Yes.
 Your application, including answers to the questions and optional video, must be submitted in English.
 The video may be subtitled or dubbed in English.